-Imagine you change the rules of the game:
+Imagine you change the rules of the game in this way:

 Instead of subtracting the smaller number from the largest, you could subtract a multiple of the smaller number from the larger.
 And then in the next step do the same with the multiple used and the number remaining after the subtraction.
-Then that is the Euclidean algorithm for you!
-So, can you see why the game and therefore the Euclidean algorithm works?
+This, then, is the Euclidean algorithm for you!
+So, can you see why the game and therefore the Eucledian algorithm works?

-Points to ponder
+Points to Ponder

-- 1) Do all pairs of numbers allow for a winning strategy?
-If not, what kinds of numbers will allow for a winning strategy? - 2) What happens if you allow for the first three numbers to be random?
-Say, by making it a three-player game?
+- Do all pairs of numbers allow for a winning strategy?
+If not, what kinds of numbers will allow for a winning strategy? - What happens if you allow for first three numbers to be random?
+Say, by making it a three 7 player game?